raspberrypilearning/getting-started-with-wearables/worksheet.md

   ![Check for errors](images/compile-program.png)

-1. If there were any errors, fix them and press the tick button again.
-Repeat this until you see "Done compiling" in green at the bottom and no error messages displayed.
+1. If there were any errors, fix them and then press the tick button again.
+Repeat this until you see "Done compiling" in green at the bottom and no error messages are displayed.

 1. Now click on the arrow symbol which is next to the tick symbol you pressed earlier.
 This will **upload** your code to the FLORA.
 The LEDs will blink whilst the code uploads, and When the code has finished uploading you should see the red LED constantly blinking.